oracle/graal/tools/docs/Insight.md

 Consult the [Insight Manual](../../docs/tools/insight/Insight-Manual.md) to get started with an obligatory HelloWorld example and other challenging tasks.

-## Embeddeding Insight into Applications
+## Embedding Insight into Applications

 GraalVM languages (languages implemented with the Truffle framework) can be embedded into custom applications via [Polyglot Context API](https://www.graalvm.org/sdk/javadoc/org/graalvm/polyglot/Context.html).
 GraalVM Insight can also be controlled via the same API.